revbayes/revbayes.github.io/tutorials/ctmc/index.md

 Getting Started
 ---------------

-The first section of this exercise involves: (1) setting up a Jukes-Cantor (JC) substitution model for an alignment of the cytochrome b subunit; (2) approximating the posterior probability of the tree topology and node ages (and all other parameters) using MCMC, and; (3) summarizing the MCMC output by computing the maximum *a posteriori* tree.
+The first section of this exercise involves:
+1. setting up a Jukes-Cantor (JC) substitution model for an alignment of the cytochrome b subunit;
+2. approximating the posterior probability of the tree topology and node ages (and all other parameters) using MCMC, and;
+3. summarizing the MCMC output by computing the maximum *a posteriori* tree.

 {% figure jc_graphical_model %}
 <img src="figures/jc_graphical_model.png" />
 {% figcaption %}
 Graphical model representation of a simple phylogenetic model.
-The graphical model shows the dependencies between the parameters.Here, the rate matrix $Q$ is a constant variable because it is fixed and does not depend on any parameters.The only free parameters of this model, the Jukes-Cantor model, are the tree $\Psi$ including the node ages.
+The graphical model shows the dependencies between the parameters {% cite Hoehna2014b %}.
+Here, the rate matrix $Q$ is a constant variable because it is fixed and does not depend on any parameter.The only free parameters of this model, the Jukes-Cantor model, are the tree $\Psi$ including the branch lengths.
 {% endfigcaption %}
 {% endfigure %}

-We first consider the simplest substitution model described by
+We first consider the simplest substitution model described by Jukes and Cantor
-{% cite Jukes1969 %}.
+{% cite Jukes1969 -A %}.
 The instantaneous-rate matrix for the JC substitution model is defined as

 $$Q_{JC69} = \begin{pmatrix}